 Slack is experiencing some connectivity issues — please stand by.
 Check Status

-A bot is nifty way to run code and automate tasks.
-In Slack, a bot is controlled programmatically via a bot user token that can accesses one or more of Slack’s APIs.
+A bot is a nifty way to run code and automate tasks.
+In Slack, a bot is controlled programmatically via a bot user token that can access one or more of Slack’s APIs.
 Read on to learn more about creating a bot for your workspace. 🤖

 What can bots do?